Greece - Country Background Information

 In the 2nd and 3rd cases, the request is accompanied by a descriptive evaluation which is prepared by the learner’s teachers.

-According to article 5 of Law 3699/2008, as amended by Law 4547/2018, educational and psycho-social assessment reports and the basic frameworks of individual education plans are devised for each learner with disabilities by the Centres of Educational and Counselling Support, following the interdisciplinary assessment of the learner's educational needs.
+According to article 5 of L.3699/2008, as amended by Law 4547/2018, the Centres for Interdisciplinary Assessment Counselling and Support devise educational and psycho-social assessment reports and the basic frameworks of individual educational plans for each pupil with disabilities, following the interdisciplinary assessment of their educational needs.

-If the learner's parents do not agree with the assessment report, they can appeal to an Appeal Assessor committee of interdisciplinary assessment.
+If the parents of the child do not agree with the assessment report, they are entitled to appeal to an Appeal Assessor committee of interdisciplinary assessment.
 During this process, parents can select an expert to take part and express their opinion in the assessment procedure.

-For the majority of cases, reports on disability and/or special educational needs are issued once, unless otherwise provided by the diagnostic committee.
+In the majority of cases, reports on disability and/or special educational needs are issued once, unless otherwise provided by the assessment committee.
 Also, assessments are mandatory every time the learner changes level of education.
-The individual education plans are regularly modified at school level according to the needs of the learner.
+As far as the individual educational programmes (EPE) are concerned, they are regularly modified at school level according to the needs of the learner.

 Within the EASIE data collection, specific questions examine children/learners who are out of education.
 This means children/learners who should, by law, be in some form of recognised education, but who are out of any form of recognised education.
 A recognised form of education is any type of education organised by or approved by any recognised educational provider in the public or private sector.

-In the Greek education system, education for learners aged 4–15 is mandatory.
-Consequently, 'out-of-education' may apply to anyone who either has unjustifiably never enrolled in the structures of the education system or enrolled but did not study.
+In the Greek educational system, the education of learners aged 4–15 is mandatory.
+Consequently, ‘out of education’ may apply to anyone who either has unjustifiably never enrolled in the structures of the education system or enrolled but did not study.